Derbyshire Wildlife Trust Nature Reserve

 The site will be very user-friendly and allow local children, community groups and schools can get closer to nature in this scenic, quiet spot.

-Katayune Jacquin from Peak Shopping Village said, “We are delighted to be working so closely with Derbyshire Wildlife Trust.
-This area of Peak Shopping Village has long been underused so what better to allow it to return to nature for everyone to enjoy.
+Katayune Jacquin from Peak Village said, “We are delighted to be working so closely with Derbyshire Wildlife Trust.
+This area of Peak Village has long been underused so what better to allow it to return to nature for everyone to enjoy.
 It will be a real asset to the shopping village and also the local area.
 Now, when you visit us you can shop, relax in our café’s and pop outside and immerse yourself in nature.”

 CLICK HERE FOR OUR EVENTS